shinjustin/dotcom/layout/faves.md

 date: 2022-06-30
 ---

-Here are some things that I liked:
+Here are some things that I have enjoyed:

 ## Books
 ### Philosophy